+5 Disinfection:

-5 Disinfection: Chlorine is used to provide disinfection of the filtered water to kill bacteria and viruses, and maintain a protective residual throughout the distribution system.
+Sodium hypochlorite is used to provide disinfection of the filtered water to kill bacteria and viruses, and to maintain a protective residual throughout the distribution system.

+6 Post-Treatment:

-6 Post-Treatment: Fluoride is added to prevent tooth decay/ cavities.
-To maintain corrosion control in the distribution pipes, the Board adjusts the pH and utilizes a phosphate additive that is designed to optimize corrosion control throughout the distribution system and minimize dissolved lead in the pipes and household plumbing.
+Fluoride is added to prevent tooth decay/cavities.
+To maintain corrosion control in the distribution pipes, the Board adjusts the pH and uses a phosphate additive that is designed to optimize corrosion control throughout the distribution system and corrosion control throughout the distribution system and minimize dissolved lead in the pipes and household plumbing.
 To ensure the highest quality water, the Board continuously monitors the effectiveness of the treatment process and makes necessary adjustments to the treatment to maintain water quality.